Lucyann Ashdown - Treasurer and Membership Secretary

 Email: gary.windon@ahpcc.org.uk

 Having spent twenty years in the computer industry I re-trained for ministry in 1998 and after ordination in the Church of England in 2000 started parish ministry in a curacy post in the West Midlands.
 Ecumenism has always been important to me, my home church being an Anglican/Methodist LEP.
 Although technically an Anglican, I have led Church of England, Church in Wales, Presbyterian Church of Wales and Methodist churches.
-I currently combine my hospice ministry with hospital chaplaincy, mainly with the specialist palliative care team.
+After 16 years mainly based in a hospice I have now transitioned to palliative care in a NHS setting.

 My interests outside work include skydiving, motorcycles, heavy metal and hill walking – and trying to work out a way of combining them all in one weekend!